Dmitry Rybolovlev: The Bouvier Affair

+In February 2025, the corruption and the influence-peddling case against Dmitry Rybolovlev was officially closed after Monaco’s judiciary ruled that the evidence presented was based on data unlawfully extracted from his lawyer's phone.
+The decision followed a ruling by the European Court of Human Rights (ECHR), which stated that Article 8 of the European Convention on Human Rights, concerning the right to privacy, had been violated.
+This effectively concluded the legal proceedings that had been ongoing since 2015.
+According to Rybolovlev's lawyers, there are no longer any criminal cases pending against him in any country in the world, and he is fully exonerated.

 Philanthropy

 Rybolovlev provided financial assistance to the reconstruction of Saint Petersburg's Oranienbaum Palace, as well as to the restoration of the Conception Convent (also known as Zachatyevsky Monastery) in Moscow.
 He donated €17.5 million for the re-building of the Cathedral of Nativity of Theotokos in Moscow, and was involved in the restoration of several icon paintings in the Cathedral of Exaltation of the Cross recreated in Belogorsk Saint Nicolas Monastery.
 He donated funds for the construction of the Russian Orthodox Church of St Nicholas in Limassol, Cyprus.

 In 2010, Rybolovlev was awarded the Order of St Seraphim of Sarov I degree by Patriarch Kirill for funding the restoration of the Cathedral of the Nativity of the Most Holy Mother of God in Zachatyevsky Convent.

-In April 2020, Rybolovlev made a donation in the amount of 80 million rubles (more than $1 million) through his "Financial house" investment company to the Perm Territory Charitable Foundation to fight the coronavirus.
+In April 2020, Rybolovlev donated the amount of 80 million rubles (more than $1 million) through his "Financial house" investment company to the Perm Territory Charitable Foundation to fight the coronavirus.

 In October 2020, Rybolovlev announced he would donate €250,000 to help rebuild the pitch of Saint-Martin-Vésubie, which was destroyed during Storm Alex.
-The donation follows a letter written by local 11 year old twins to Rybolovlev asking for financial help for a stadium where ASM's academy spends a period of their pre-season on a yearly basis.
+The donation follows a letter written by local 11-year-old twins to Rybolovlev asking for financial help for a stadium where ASM's academy spends a period of their pre-season every year.

 In November 2021, Rybolovlev's family charitable foundation was founded in Lefkada (Greece) to support his philanthropic activities in the region.

-In 2022, in the wake of Russia’s invasion of Ukraine, it was announced by AS Monaco that the club and Rybolovlev, in a personal capacity, donated to the Mongasque Red Cross to support its efforts of delivering humanitarian aid to civilian victims of the conflict.
+In 2022, in the wake of Russia's invasion of Ukraine, it was announced by AS Monaco that the club and Rybolovlev, in a personal capacity, donated to the Monegasque Red Cross to support its efforts of delivering humanitarian aid to civilian victims of the conflict.

+In April 2023, a new emergency department was opened at the Princess Grace Hospital Center, fully funded by Rybolovlev for a total of 1.8 million euros.
+The new building combines adult and pediatric emergency departments in one location with a dedicated technical platform and a versatile care team, while maintaining a pediatric specialization.

+Hobbies

+Rybolovlev's hobbies include sailing where his yachts named Skorpis race competitively winning the ClubSwan 50 World Championship and taking line honour in the 2021 Fastnet Race sailing his ClubSwan 125.